MCEmperor/cobalt/README.md

 program name
 * The `package` property declares how the package should be made.
 Currently, only the `filename` property is used during the build, and denotes the package filename.
+* The `deploy` property declares how the deploy-ready package should be made.
+Currently, the filename is the same as the filename declared within the package property.
+The `fingerprint` property declares the *fingerprint provider*.
+A fingerprint provider is a mechanism to provide some form of identification for the package to be built.
+The default provider is `git-commit-hash`, which takes the Git commit hash of the current folder under version control, and injects it into the comment section of the package.

 The Cobalt build tool assumes a certain directory structure: